Special-K-s-Flightsim-Bots/DCSServerBot/plugins/gamemaster/README.md

 You can enable the campaign system in here, too, that can be used in different other plugins, like CreditSystem, Slotblocking or Userstats.

+## Campaigns
+A campaign is a fixed time period, where people on your server can gather specific stats, credits and achievements.
+It is a good way of getting some action on your server to have regular (e. g. quarterly) campaigns and maybe use the persistent [highscore](../userstats/README.md) feature to display the top players of this specific campaign somewhere in your Discord server.

 ## Discord Commands

 | Command              | Parameter                             | Channel       | Roles                 | Description                                                                                      |